 Prominent issues related to robots.txt are:

-• The hosting provider is blocking Googlebots from accessing certain files including robots.txt
+- The hosting provider is blocking Googlebots from accessing specific files, including robots.txt

-• Because of some Server rules, Googlebot sees a different robots.txt file than what you can see in your browser.
+- Because of some Server rules, Googlebot sees a different robots.txt file than you can see in your browser.

 The Solution

-Then let search engine crawlers crawl your site again.
-The description will start appearing in some time.
+Then, let search engine crawlers crawl your site again.
+The description will start appearing sometime.

 I have made the changes; I still see no site description.
 What do I do?

 If you have made the required changes, please wait for some time.
-Depending on the crawl requests and frequency of crawlers coming on your site, this update of information might take some time.
+Depending on the crawl requests and frequency of crawlers coming to your site, this information update might take some time.
 Once the URLs are crawled, you will see the change reflected in Search Results.

-In some cases, you may have set the page for “noindex”, and the page is still appearing in search results with a description of “No information is available for this page.
+” The page still appears in search results with a description of “No information is available for this page.
 Learn Why”.

-In this case, you may have set a meta robots tag to “noindex” and at the same time, you may have disallowed the crawler not to crawl that page/path etch in robots.txt.
+” At the same time, you may have disallowed the crawler from crawling that page/path etch in robots.txt.
 This happens because you have not allowed crawlers to read the robot directive.

 Other fixes